You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Information required

-Write your entry as though your product/service/initiative is new to the judges reading it, even if you have entered the awards in previous years.
+Write your entry as though your product or initiative is new to the judges reading it, even if you have entered the awards in previous years.
 Use plain English and avoid jargon – those judging the entries need to understand exactly what it is you are doing.

-For the initiative, product or service award categories you must provide the following:
+For product, initiative or project categories you will need to provide the following:

 Information required | Guidance | Word count |